jdhitsolutions/WTToolbox/README.md

 The method doesn't write anything to the pipeline.

 > A quick note on the `settings` and `default` objects.
 The JSON standard does not recognize comments, yet they are used in `Windows Terminal` settings files.
 You can see them with leading // characters.
 To avoid errors when converting the JSON to objects, these comments must be stripped out of the content.
 The clean-up process is done with a regular expression.
 PowerShell 7 is more forgiving if it detects comments.
 Windows PowerShell will refuse to convert the content from JSON.
-Although the module has been updated to better handle comments, it is recommended if you are using comments, that you insert a space after the leading slashes like this: `// this is a comment`.
+Although the module can handle JSON comments, the recommendation is that if you are using comments, that you insert a space after the leading slashes like this:  `// this is a comment`.

 ## Future Versions